arkency/posts/posts/2014-08-09-can-rubymotion-and-facebook-sdk-play-well-together.md

     bundle
     rake

-Our application is set up and running.
+Our application is up and running.

 ## Integrate Facebook SDK